christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 - the LSTM 2 can be transformed into a feedforward model, where weights are not shared between the different level y

-In this last case, if you also remove the cell in the depth LSTM and replace the LSTM by a non-linearity, you come back to the stacked LSTM.
+In this last case, if you also remove the cell in the LSTM 2 and replace the LSTM mecanism by a non-linearity, you come back to the stacked LSTM.

+**Nice!**